rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 {% endhighlight %}

-A pretty simple list of information, and we should know what is contained in all of these details now.
-The important fields here are that we have block_migration set to True at this point, migrate_data contains a duplicate of the block_migration field, as well as the contents of dest\_check\_data that was generated in the previous article, as well as some fields such as async, and things that were passed to conductor during our first article.
-We have the instance ref as well as the host ref here as well that can be used by the code to pull things such as host\_ref and vm\_ref.
-When these varaibles are pulled you will generally see "instance" or "dest" or "host" passed.
-Let's pick up at the Compute Manager and get this servershow on the road!
+That's a pretty simple list of information, and we should know what is contained in all of these details by now.
+The important fields here are that we have:

+- *block_migration* set to `True` at this point
+- *migrate_data*, which contains a duplicate of the *block_migration* field
+- *dest\_check\_data*, which has content that was generated in the previous article
+- and some other fields (including async, and things that were passed to conductor during our first article)

+We have the instance ref and the host ref, which can be used by the code to pull things such as host\_ref and vm\_ref.
+When these varaibles are pulled, you generally see "instance", "dest", or "host" passed.
+Let's pick up at the Compute Manager and get this server show on the road!

 ### Exploration 1

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-1.png %})

-To begin we start as always, by transferring the RPC call into a private method.
-Some additional work here is handled here however.
-Because this process can take a significant amount of time to run, we do not want RPC to be hung up waiting for the \_do\_live\_migration method to return, so we spawn an Eventlet thread which will continue to run, and RPC will return its worker to the pool.
-From here, \_do\_live\_migration is essentially told to _fork_ off and handle its business, and we continue into that method.
+To begin, we start (as always) by transferring the RPC call into a private method.
+Some additional work is handled this time, however.
+Because this process can take a significant amount of time to run, we do not want RPC to be hung up waiting for the *\_do\_live\_migration* method to return.
+Therefore, an Eventlet thread is spawned.
+This Eventlet thread continues to run, and RPC returns its worker to the pool.
+From here, *\_do\_live\_migration* is essentially told to _fork_ off and handle its business, and we continue into that method.

 *nova.compute.manager.live\_migration* ->
 {% highlight python %}